jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![linpeas capabilities]({{https://jsom1.github.io/}}/_images/htb_cap_capa.png)
 </div>

 The name of the box could clearly be a reference to those **capabilities**.
-I've never head of that, so let's browse to the given link to learn more about it (https://book.hacktricks.xyz/linux-unix/privilege-escalation/linux-capabilities).
+I've never heard of that, so let's browse to the given link to learn more about it (https://book.hacktricks.xyz/linux-unix/privilege-escalation/linux-capabilities).
 I'll resume the explanation here:\\
 When the **root** user runs a process, he/she gets a "special treatment".
 The kernel and applications skip the restriction of some activities when they see his/her ID of 0.\\
 When a normal user runs a process, he/she is non-privileged.
 That means he/she can only access data that are owned by him/her, his/her group, or that is accessible to all users.
 However, the process might need more permissions at some point, for example to open a network socket.
 Normal users can't open a socket (it requires root permissions).
-So, how can it do it?! **Linux capabilities** provive a subset of the available root privileges to a process.\\
+So, how can it do it?! **Linux capabilities** provide a subset of the available root privileges to a process.

 We can list capabilities with the following command: